Apply Today to our Software Engineering Program & check out our scholarships!

 Tour the Existing Code

-• CSS allows us to target types of elements (ex: body, div) and specific elements based on class name (ex: dot-container).
+• CSS allows us to target types of elements (ex: section, div) and specific elements based on class name (ex: dot-container).

 • Once we’ve targeted an element, we can write rules for that element to follow.
 Rules can be things like “the text of this element should be red” or, “the background color should be grey”.